shreyasminocha/egts/NOTES.md

 ## How are going to get concurrency?

+- Google's [clooney](https://github.com/GoogleChromeLabs/clooney) seems like exactly the right idea for setting up "actors" that hold state and then you just call them.
+The code hasn't been updated in long enough that it doesn't seem to play nicely when you try to load it.
+And I tried dropping the code in directly to this repo, and ran into a bunch of other errors.
+Sadly, seems unlikely to work.
+Among other issues, doesn't seem to support Node.

 - Instructions for using [workerpool](https://github.com/josdejong/workerpool): https://spin.atomicobject.com/2019/02/18/wrap-typescript-function/
   - Looks like there's a `workerEmit()` function that lets us have them just generating stuff and a `cpus` property to know how many to launch
     - But there doesn't seem to be a way to do a bounded queue with `workerEmit`.
 There is an optional bound on the number of tasks.